shoepaladin/causalinference_crashcourse/OtherMaterial/README.md

 ### Multiple Hypothesis Testing

 Heterogeneous treatment effects broadly run a multiple hypothesis testing problem.
 For example, suppose there are 100 individual level treatment effects estimated.
 Then 5\% of them should be statistically significant at the 95\% level due to random chance.
 You can think of this as the False Discovery Rate (FDR).
 It is not clear how to address this problem, but here are some things to think about:
-1. [Alpha-investing](http://www-stat.wharton.upenn.edu/~stine/research/mfdr.pdf)by Foster and Stine )
+1. [Alpha-investing](http://www-stat.wharton.upenn.edu/~stine/research/mfdr.pdf) by Foster and Stine )
 2. FRD by Efron and Hastie’s [Computer Age and Statistical Inference](https://web.stanford.edu/~hastie/CASI_files/PDF/casi.pdf) Chapter 15.

+Here is also a good chapter on understanding statistical power from [Andrew Gelman's book](http://www.stat.columbia.edu/~gelman/stuff_for_blog/chap20.pdf).

 ### Feature Selection and High Dimensionality